miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

    files for a given recipe.

    -  :term:`BPN`: The name of the recipe used to build the package.
-The :term:`BPN` variable is a version of the :term:`PN` variable but with common prefixes and suffixes removed.
+The ``BPN`` variable is a version of the ``PN`` variable but with common prefixes and suffixes removed.

    -  :term:`PV`: The version of the
       recipe used to build the package.

 .. note::

-   In the previous figure, notice that there are two sample hierarchies: one based on package architecture (i.e. :term:`PACKAGE_ARCH`) and one based on a machine (i.e. :term:`MACHINE`).
+   In the previous figure, notice that two sample hierarchies exist: one based on package architecture (i.e.
+   PACKAGE_ARCH
+   ) and one based on a machine (i.e.
+   MACHINE
+   ).
 The underlying structures are identical.
 The differentiator being what the OpenEmbedded build system is using as a build target (e.g. general architecture, a build host, an SDK, or a specific machine).